IgniteUI/igniteui-docfx/docfx_project/components/radio_button.md

 ---

 ##Radio Button
-**igx-radio** renders a set of radio buttons to allow the user make a choice and submit data.
-The user is able to select just one from the available options.
+<p class="highlight">The Ignite UI for Angular Radio Button component renders a set of radio buttons to allow the user make a choice and submit data.
+The user is able to select just one from the available options.</p>
+<div class="divider"></div>

 ### Usage